Skip to main content

 1. What do you want the recipients to do?

-1. Is it an action you want them to perform or a (major) change they need to make?
+1. Is there an action you want them to take or a (major) change they need to make?

 2. Choose your channels

-1. Which channels do the people you want to reach use?
-See channel overview in the note "communication overview REMEDY"
+1. What channels do those you want to reach use?
+See the channel overview in the note "Communication overview REMEDY"

 3. Create your core messages